sshyran/hybrix-deterministic/README.md

 # module-deterministic
-Deterministic module for hybridd
+Deterministic module for hybrixd

 **Purpose**

-A deterministic module is a client side module for hybridd.
+A deterministic module is a client side module for hybrixd.
 It is used to handle client seeds, keys addresses and signing.
 As we do not want a client to share their keys all these actions should be performed client side.
 The node should never touch this data.